oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 To complete the authorization code flow, the browser-based application will need to exchange the authorization code for an access token at the token endpoint.
-If the authorization server provides additional endpoints to the application, such as metadata URLs, dynamic registration, revocation, introspection, discovery or user info endpoints, these endpoints may also be accessed by the browser-based app.
+If the authorization server provides additional endpoints to the application, such as metadata URLs, dynamic client registration, revocation, introspection, discovery or user info endpoints, these endpoints may also be accessed by the browser-based app.
 Since these requests will be made from a browser, authorization servers MUST support the necessary CORS headers (defined in {{Fetch}}) to allow the browser to make the